Antipode-SOSP23/antipode-post-notification/README.md

     - On Destination click 'Browse S3' and find the bucket named: antipode-lambda-posts-<secondary region>
     - Use the 'antipode-lambda-s3-admin' IAM role
         - This is a rule that gives S3 admin access to operations needed
+    - Do not select RTC
-    - When created it is not necessary to choose to replicate existing objects
+    - When created don't choose 'replicate existing objects'

 NOTE: we should also change the replication priority for each deployment (input on code and wait for changes in dashboard?)